NateEag/how-i-code/drafts/how-to-get-hired.rst

 software development generally, even when using or learning other languages.

 You do not need to do all of Eloquent Javascript before doing anything else.
-Once you finish chapter 7, in fact, you should probably take a extended break to focus on other technical skills.
+Once you finish chapter 7, in fact, you should probably take an extended break to focus on other technical skills.

 It's probably worth keeping your exercises in Eloquent JS in a git repository,